-• Companies or other employers use simple, one dimensional techniques to identify training needs of employees or skills demands of specific workplaces – if they analyse such demands at all.
+- Companies or other employers use simple, one dimensional techniques to identify the training needs of employees or skill demands of specific workplaces – if they analyse such demands at all.

-• Career guidance and counselling is based on standard procedures or tests and non-individualised information is provided to those looking for new opportunities.
-Most counsellors – public as well as personnel developers in companies – focus on formal competencies and leave informal and non-formal competencies aside.
+- Career guidance and counselling is based on standard procedures or tests and non-individualised information is provided to those looking for new opportunities.
+Most counselors – both public and in-company personnel developers – focus on formal competencies and leave informal and non-formal skills aside.

-Cedefop states in a briefing note that one out of three employers has problems in filling vacancies as the candidates have wrong skills.
-According to Cedefop, employers claim that education systems educate graduates of tomorrow in the skills needed in the industry of yesterday.
+Cedefop states in a briefing note that one out of three employers has problems in filling vacancies as candidates have “the wrong skills.”
+According to Cedefop, employers claim that education systems produce graduates of tomorrow in the skills needed in the industry of yesterday.

 In country studies carried out by the International Labour Organisation, between 10% and one-third of the employed are found to be overeducated and around 20% are undereducated, which results in a total mismatch of between 30% and 50% of the employed in European countries (ILO, September 2014, “Skills Mismatch in Europe”).

 In the framework of the BRIDGE+ project, the participating municipalities, regions and partners aim at building up, testing and implementing new strategies of skills development on a regional level supported by innovative technology.
 These regional initiatives will include relevant groups of actors – above all, companies, career guidance organisations, educational institutions and individuals – and interlink them in the framework of personal and virtual networks and platforms.
 During the training sessions, these actors will learn how to use innovative technology for competence management and career guidance according to their needs.
 They will also be motivated to use the tools as “bridges” to the partners, allowing a constant dialogue on future work and learning – the most important pillar of labour market skills intelligence.